 Related Post: 24 Indoor activities for Toddlers

-1. I don’t ask them what they want to eat
+2. I don’t ask what they want to eat

 This became a necessity when I had two vocal little bodies that wanted different things ALL the time.
 I’d dread meals and snacks because of all the requests.

-I have started asking them if they’d like x or y cereal each morning, and sometimes I’ll ask them if they would like their bread toasted or not if I’m up for it.
+I have started asking them if they’d like x or y cereal each morning, and sometimes I’ll ask them if they would like their bread toasted or not if I’m up for doing possibly both.
 But for the most part it’s whatever I’ve decided.

 Something I’ve fallen in love with is putting the things that are hardest to eat on their plate first (like vegetables or new things), before anything else.
-Otherwise they tend to just eat all of their favorite thing first, which makes trying the weird new thing harder.
+Otherwise they tend to just eat all of their favorite thing and fill up, which makes trying the weird new thing harder.

 Usually this looks like me putting the veggies and meat on first, before scooping any rice or noodles or bread.
 You know what your kid will fill up on, so before that you could have them try something else.